evobe/evobe/Study Info/azure.md

 how to view all permissions to an object? -- under access controls there is role assignments, also in azure ad choose the user and view azure role assignments (for objects), assigned roles (for entra management) to deny you have to do it through azure blueprints - allows you to create from scratch or based on existing templates
-assigned memberships allow for expiration of groups
+assigned memberships allow for expiration of groups assignablescopes specify the scopes where a role definition can be assigned

 #### what I learned mod 6